Crime and Punishment (1923 film): Background

+The film had seven acts and, due to its length of 3168 meters, a running time of more than two hours (at a frame rate of 20 frames per second).

 Reception

 In a retrospective review by Tim Pulleine in the Monthly Film Bulletin that the film was "a conventional prestige opus of the day."
 Pulleine opined that the dramatisation of the novel was "tolerably effective, barring a few lapses into excessive histrionics (Marmeladov's expiatory confession of alcoholism might have looked extreme in a temperance melodrama)."
 Pulleine also found that the "most basic problem [...] is that the set designs create a rebarbative dichotomy within the film, since-apart perhaps from the sequences taking place on the stairway leading up to a pawnbroker's flat-the performers are not spatially integrated into the settings but remain obstinately on a separate plane of stylisation."

+Availability

+A bootleg DVD of the film has been available for years, but contained only around 95 minutes of footage, a full restoration available in both English and Spanish exists on YouTube, but no DVD or other physical release exists for the complete film as of 2025.

+The film was restored courtesy of Film Museum, Munich but only had theatrical screenings.